-MASTER OF ARTS IN EDUCATION • curriculum design and instruction

-The graduate program in Curriculum Design and Instruction is designed for teachers who want to continue developing their professional commitment and competence in the area of curriculum design and instruction.
+MASTER OF ARTS IN EDUCATION • curriculum design and instruction want to continue developing their professional commitment and competence in the area of curriculum design and instruction.
 Graduate students in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style to enhance their academic background as they relate to student courses of study.
 They explore social issues affecting students, such as diversity, students with special needs, and character development, and expand their awareness of and respect for the unique development of each student.
 During their course work, they consider effective collaboration with and accountability to students, parents, colleagues, and the community.
-By reexamining the development of values and professional ethics, candidates gain greater intellectual and ethical insight.
+By re-examining the development of values and professional ethics, candidates gain greater intellectual and ethical insight.